pandanite-crypto/pandanite/README.md

 ### Technical Implementation
 PandaCoin is written from the ground up in C++.
 We want the PandaCoin source code to be simple, elegant, and easy to understand.
-Rather than adding duct-tape to an existing currency, we built PandaCoin from the ground up with lots of love/
+Rather than adding duct-tape to an existing currency, we built PandaCoin from the ground up with lots of love.

 ### Getting Started